scribe-project/scribe-project.github.io/README.md

 - look into `_includes`, `_sass` and `_layouts`, bit this is not recommended.

 ## Custom domain
 - if we get a domain from NTNU this can be set in the `CNAME` file.
-However, NTNU does not provide domains unless the pages are managed by them withing their publishing system.
+However, NTNU does not provide domains unless the pages are managed by them within their publishing system.